 An officer who believes that you have been driving under the influence may ask you to submit to a DUI blood test or another certified chemical test, regardless of whether you submitted to a PBT.
 You may refuse a certified chemical test, but that may not be the end of the story.

-Even if you refuse a DUI blood test, the officer may obtain a search warrant to require you to submit to the test.
+Even if you refuse a DUI blood test, the officer may obtain a search warrant in Indiana to require you to submit to the test.
 A search warrant will be issued only if the officer can demonstrate to a judge probable cause that you have operated a vehicle while intoxicated.
 The officer need not appear personally before a judge to obtain a search warrant—a telephone call and digital transmissions can suffice.
 Following are some situations in which an officer may seek a search warrant for a DUI blood test or other certified chemical test:

 - The officer has probable cause to believe you were operating a vehicle under the influence or you have been involved in a motor vehicle accident that resulted in serious bodily injury or the death of another